Texas Trucking Accident StatisticsClick for a Free Consultation

 - Safety rule violations– From driving over the hours allowed to failing to inspect the rig for safety issues.
 Safety violations are usually serious infractions.

 - Improper lane change- The blind spots on tractor-trailers lead to many collisions.
 Often innocent motorists are trapped in a blind spot truck accident.

-Also, violations of the FMCSR by either the trucker or motor carrier accounts for many of the fatal crashes in Texas, although such factors are usually not accounted for on the Texas crash reports.
+Also, violations of the FMCSR by either the trucker or motor carrier account for many of the fatal crashes in Texas, although such factors are usually not accounted for on the Texas crash reports.